Phoenix STS Logo

 Book Your On-Site PHECC FAR Course

-Course size is limited to a maximum of 12 learners per cohort to protect the quality of practical training.
-We recommend booking eight to twelve weeks in advance for healthcare and corporate intakes.
+Course size is limited to a maximum of 8 learners per cohort to protect the quality of practical training.

 All-inclusive on-site delivery: PHECC-certified instructor, CPR manikins (adult, child, infant), AED trainer, learner workbooks, and joint digital certification.